tewarid/tewarid.github.io/_posts/2015/2015-04-07-virtual-serial-port-redirection-using-socat.md

 screen /dev/ttyS0 115200
 ```

-Install screen using `sudo apt-get screen` if not already installed.
+Install screen using `sudo apt install screen` if not already installed.
 Repeat the above command on another prompt for the other serial device, and you're good to go.
 Quit screen using Ctrl-A.

 socat can also be used to perform serial to TCP redirection